Competition and Feiseanna

 THERE IS NO VIDEOTAPING ALLOWED AT ANY FEIS.
 THIS RULE IS FROM THE COMMISSION IN DUBLIN AND IS STRICTLY ENFORCED.
 PLEASE LET ANY FAMILY AND FRIENDS KNOW THIS IN ADVANCED.
 VIDEOTAPING AT SHOWS AND PARADES IS WELCOMED.

 Beginners and advanced beginners can wear the Cummins beginners costume.
 See the costume page for more information.
 Girls hair may be curled in ringlets, or a wig may be worn with the Cummins school headband or other headpiece.
 Poodle socks are mandatory, and for the older girls the champion length poodle socks are preferred.
 Please check your dancer's laces prior to going on stage.
 Bring extra safety pins, bobby pins, etc “just in case”.
-If a dancers falls on stage, bumps in to another dancer, loses a hair piece or headband, they should keep dancing.
+If a dancers falls on stage, bumps in to another dancer, or loses a hair piece or headband, they should keep dancing unless the judge rings a bell.
 Good sportsmanship is a must and is fostered in this school.
-Congratulating other dancers on a job well done is encouraged And most of all, we expect all Cummins dancers to smile.
+Congratulating other dancers on a job well done is encouraged and, most of all, we expect all Cummins dancers to smile.
 We know our dancers love to dance, and we want them to convey that with their attitudes.